| | |

 3. Sweatshops:

 That’s a factory where people work hard labor, under very poor working conditions, inadequate hours, and severe health risks.
+Many fast fashion brands have such factories in developing countries.

 What Are The Disadvantages Of Fast Fashion - Almost Zero Waste